 So yes, God does discipline His children, but not for their sins.
-The discipline - or better, the training (paideia) - whether it takes the form of persecution or any kind of suffering in general, is meant to train us children to think God's way and to trust in God.
+The discipline - or better, the training (paideia) - whether it takes the form of persecution or any kind of suffering in general, is meant to train us children to think God's way and to trust in our Father in heaven.
 As hard as it is to fathom, the Bible amazingly teaches us that when we put our faith in Jesus Christ we are actually counted righteous before God.
 We are even counted as righteous as Jesus Christ (1 John 3:7), and our relationship with the Father is comparable to His relationship with the Father (John 17:20-23, Rom.
 6:9-11)!
-We are justified through faith, and therefore God never sees us any other way.
+We are justified through faith, and therefore God never sees us any other way than as justified.
 We are not under any law, rule or obligation that would bring upon us spankings if we failed to live up to it (Rom.
 6:14).
 We can have the utmost confidence that even when we go through suffering it is not because God is spanking us for our sins.
 In fact, we can only triumph through our trials when we know that they are not spankings.
 The knowledge of God's delight in us and the truth that we are beyond the reach of all accusation enables us to face each trial with confidence and joy.

 So how do you understand your relationship with God and your membership in God's family?
 When you put your faith in Christ did you merely become a member of His family, or did you become righteous through faith?
 Is the righteousness you possess through faith a legal fiction, which will keep you out of hell but has no current practical bearing?
 Or does God actually see you as blameless in Christ right now?
 Does God count your sins and frown on you throughout the day, or is He not counting, delighting in you all day long?
 Do you think your relationship with God is like Dennis the Menace's relationship with his parents, or like Jesus Christ's relationship with the Father?
 Which way does God want you to think?